marcoruizv/transcribe_website/README.md

-# transcribe_website
+# Transcribe Website

-Mockup for transcribe website template
+Mockup for transcribe website template.
+WIP as of 1/1/2019.
+Public version coming 4/2019.